Intelligent Transportation Systems Using External Infrastructure: A Literature Survey: Results

-With the support of external infrastructure, the Providentia project created a digital twin of each traffic participant in real time in the year 2017.
-This digital twin should provide a foresight for autonomous vehicles as well as vehicles with conventional driver assistance systems.
+With the support of external infrastructure, the Providentia project created a digital twin of each traffic participant in real-time in the year 2017.
+This digital twin should provide distant view for autonomous vehicles as well as vehicles with conventional driver assistance systems.
 For this purpose, an ITS was built on the A9 freeway in Munich, Germany.
-The ITS contained 2 measurement stations on gantry bridges which collected data of the traffic.
-Each station were equipped with a RSU, 4 cameras and 4 radars.
+The ITS contained 2 measurement stations on gantry bridges which collected data on the traffic.
+Each station was equipped with a RSU, 4 cameras, and 4 radars.
 Furthermore, a backend computer realized the global data fusion as well as the connection to the 5G network and the internet.
-The sensors have detected the individual traffic participants and have sent the data to the RSU.
-Then, the RSU has tracked the detections over several time steps.
-The tracks have been merged into a local digital twin for each RSU.
-In the end, the backend receives the local twins of the RSU and has combined it again to a global digital twin across all measuring points.
+The sensors could detect the individual traffic participants and sent the data to the RSU.
+Then, the RSU tracked the detections over several time steps.
+The tracks were merged into a local digital twin for each RSU.
+In the end, the backend receives the local twins of the RSU and has combined them again into a global digital twin across all measuring points.
 With this, the ITS of Providentia has created digital twins which combine the advantages of radar and camera from different perspectives \cite{Hinz.,Krammer.17062019,V.Lakshminarasimhan.2018}.
-In 2020, the follow-up project Providentia++ has extended the ITS into urban areas.
-Thus enabled the analysis of complex traffic scenarios in intersections and pedestrian crossings.
-In total, the test bed had a length of 3.5 km, contained 7 measuring stations with 75 sensors (e.g. cameras, event-based cameras, radars and Lidars).
-The figure \ref{figProvidentia} shows the hardware setup on a public road intersection in an urban area.
-At the moment of writing this paper, the researchers of Providentia++ have established a stable data stream of the high precision digital twin for the broad public.
-To the best of our knowledge, this feature is unique in the current development of ITS \cite{PROVIDENTIAA9TestfeldfurautonomesFahrenunddigitaleErkennungvonFahrzeugen.26112021}.
+In 2020, the follow-up project Providentia++ extended the ITS into urban areas.
+This enabled the analysis of complex traffic scenarios in intersections and pedestrian crossings.
+In total, the test bed had a length of 3.5 km and contained 7 measuring stations with 75 sensors (e.g. cameras, event-based cameras, radars, and lidars).
+Figure \ref{figProvidentia} shows the hardware setup of Providentia++ on a public road intersection in an urban area.
+At the time of writing this paper, the researchers of Providentia++ have established a stable data stream of the high-precision digital twin for the general public.\footnote{Livestream: \url{https://innovation-mobility.com/projekt-providentia/}} To the best of our knowledge, this feature is unique in the current development of ITS \cite{PROVIDENTIAA9TestfeldfurautonomesFahrenunddigitaleErkennungvonFahrzeugen.26112021}.